Ventto/pearlfan/README.md

 * x: unused and considered as invalid value
 * none: disable
 * fast-mode: skip the 'open' and 'before-close' transition effects

+TODO

+- [ ] Pealfan as an official Unix lib for USB LED fans
+- [ ] Rename the project